-“Thanks to Young at the Opera’s carefully planned, professional guided tours, our kids were treated to a memory that will last a lifetime, and now feel that they too can partake of our common cultural heritage.”
+“Thanks to Young Opera’s carefully planned, professional guided tours, our kids were treated to a memory that will last a lifetime, and now feel that they too can partake of our common cultural heritage.”

 Förskolan i Ur och Skur” (a rain or shine nursery school)

-Young at the Opera runs a variety of projects aimed at schools, with everything from performances or visits to the Opera House and instrument-testing guided tours, to more comprehensive kinds of creative school projects.
+Young Opera runs a variety of projects aimed at schools, with everything from performances or visits to the Opera House and instrument-testing guided tours, to more comprehensive kinds of creative school projects.
 Some performances from the regular repertoire are also available as school performances.

 DOES YOUR CLASS WANT TO VISIT THE OPERA HOUSE?